wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 To create this queue, go to :menuselection:`Services --> Call center --> Queues` and click the add button.

 .. figure:: images/queue_general.png
-   :scale: 85%

 Update Your Phone Firmware
 --------------------------

-The firmware version for Aastra phones *6755i* and *6757i* must be at least 0.3.
+The version of the provisioning plugin for Aastra phones *6755i* and *6757i* must be at least 0.3.
 See :ref:`provd-plugins-mgmt` for more details.

 Create the Users that Will be Operators